Skip to Main Content

 Why Salem Five Direct?

-Salem Five Direct offers a range of CD terms, including numerous “special” CDs with high yields and IRA CDs.
+Salem Five Direct, an online division of Salem Five, offers a range of CD terms, including numerous CDs with high yields that the bank calls Special CDs.
 At $10,000, the minimum balance required to open a CD is higher than a lot of other online banks.
+In addition to the strong yield on its nine-month CD, the bank features a good yield on its 12-month CD, but the longer-term CDs are less competitive.

 • Annual percentage yield